yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 ### Task 2: Create Firewall Rules

 Within 1-2 minutes, the resource group **WGVNetRG1** will have the firewall created.
-Next, we will firewall rules to allow the inbound and outbound traffic.
+Next, we will create firewall rules to allow the inbound and outbound traffic.

-1. On the main Azure menu select **Resource groups**.
+1. On the main Azure menu, select **Resource groups**.

 2. Select the **WGVNetRG1** resource group.
 This resource group contains the azure firewall and its public IP address resources.